Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 **Cost:** **:rsc-a: Action**{ .rsc }

-When you take the **Dash**{ .rsc } action, you gain extra movement for the current turn.
+When you take the **Dash**{ .rsc } action, you gain extra Movement for the current turn.
 The increase equals your **:rsc-spd: Speed**{ .em }, after applying any modifiers.
 With a speed of 30 feet, for example, you can move up to 60 feet on your turn if you Dash.

-Any increase or decrease to your **:rsc-spd: Speed**{ .em } changes this additional movement by the same amount.
+Any increase or decrease to your **:rsc-spd: Speed**{ .em } changes this additional Movement by the same amount.
 If your **:rsc-spd: Speed**{ .em } of 30 feet is reduced to 15 feet, for instance, you can move up to 30 feet this turn if you Dash.

 ---